Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Students will take four courses, totaling 16 hours.
 F11 will be granted for satisfactory completion of this program.

-Taught by Dr. Akosua Darkwah of the University of Ghana.
-(INST 255, 4 credits, F9).
+Globalization and the Challenges of Development in Ghana: INST 255, 4 credits, F9.
 This course will include site visits to locations within Accra that highlight fashion, food, and gender and entrepreneurship.
 We will begin with a brief history of markets in Ghana as we begin to define "What is Globalization?"
 From various interpretations and meanings of globalisation, we will investigate globalization’s influence on society including cultural implications.
 We will discuss topics such as transnationalism, agricultural developments, real estate, manufacturing, and even alternatives to globalization.
 How does globalization interface with social justice movements and women's rights?
 What part does Ghana play in international relations for the local region and continent of Africa?
 We will answer these and other questions as we explore our global Ghana.

-Led by Dr. Elsie Gaisie-Ahiabu, an international educator based in Accra.
+Academic Internship and weekly seminar: 4 credits.
 An unpaid academic internship would replace course #1 or #2 above.
 (Depends on major and pre-approval from Career Services is required.
 4 credits).
 Students will attend a weekly seminar in addition to 10+ hours of internship each week.
 Students will be placed in internship/service learning assignments at various non-governmental organizations (NGOs), healthcare providers, research institutes, and other local agencies, referred to as ‘attachments’ in Ghana, that are designed to complement the global health and development emphasis of the program, as well as to meet the individual interest of each student.
 The actual placement of each student will be based on his/her unique academic background, training, skills, and personal interests.
 The types of attachments available to students are numerous and include areas as diverse as health; environment; family planning; women’s empowerment; new information and communication technologies; agriculture; education; literacy; culture and arts; tourism; politics; economics and business; mass media, and others.
 Internship duties and responsibilities vary depending on the specific needs of the organization, however, they can include writing, researching, job shadowing, interviewing, advising, teaching, community organizing, mentoring, training, fundraising, photographing, and a variety of other alternatives.
 The weekly seminar is designed to assist students in working cross-culturally in Accra and to gain the fullest benefit from undertaking an international academic internship.
 Students will also be given information about ethics, safety, and professionalism in the context of their internship placements.
 The seminar may include a site visits, weekend field excursions, and day-long community service projects.
 The internship carries 4 credits, but the weekly seminar is non-credit bearing.

-Taught by Dr. Kofi Baku of the University of Ghana.
-(HIST 274, 4 credits, F3).
+Ghana and West Africa’s Pasts in the Black Atlantic*: HIST 274, 4 credits, F3.
 This course will be coupled with an overnight field trip to the north of the country, the origins for many people who were enslaved and then brought to the Ghanaian coast for transport to the Americas.
 Student will also visit Cape Coast, the site for two UNESCO World Heritage sites: the “slave castles” Elmina Castle and Cape Coast Castle.
 This course provides an introduction to slavery in Ghana and West Africa and the Atlantic slave trade out of West Africa.
 The course uses Ghana as a window to explore the history and material culture of slavery and the Atlantic slave trade in West Africa.
 It combines lectures, class discussions, documentaries, and field trips to sites of enslavement, slave markets and resistance to slavery and student analysis of contemporary sources.
 Instead of presenting a comprehensive survey, covering every aspect of this vast subject, this course takes a topical approach by focusing on a selection of themes and issues that are crucial to developing an understanding of slavery in Ghana and West Africa and the slave trade across the Atlantic.
 Themes to be covered include slavery and nation building in West Africa, African and European agency in slavery and slave trade; slavery and slave trade in framing the social structure of Ghana and West Africa; the legacies of slavery in Ghana and West Africa and the ways in which slavery is remembered in Ghana and West Africa.
 Throughout the course, we will pay attention to the debilitating effects of slavery and the slave trade on West Africa and on its development.

-Taught by Dr. Amy Patterson, Sewanee.
-(INTS 264, 4 credits).
+Africa in World Politics: Ghanaian Perspectives*: INTS 264, 4 credits.
+(Offered Fall 2023).
 This course examines the challenges, successes, and failures of the continent’s political development, with a particular focus on Ghana.
 It begins by investigating how colonialism and nationalism affected politics, society, and economies.
 It then examines post-independence governments, democratic transitions, political institutions, and significant political actors.
 Using the Ghana case, it questions how ethnicity, gender, and religious identities play into these dynamics, and it questions how Ghana has been able to develop a stable democratic system, while many other African countries have experienced authoritarian rule.
 Expanding beyond domestic politics, the course pays particular attention to the ways that the African Union, ECOWAS, and donor nations shape politics in Ghana.
 In the process, it links Ghanaian politics and society to diasporic factors and populations.

 *These two courses are mandatory for all participants.
 Students will select an additional two courses, or an additional course plus academic internship, for a total of 16 credits.